Language Models with Rationality: Related Work

 {\bf Beliefs:} We refer to the model's factual opinions as ``beliefs'' rather than ``knowledge'' because those opinions may be wrong.
 In general, an agent can be said to believe p if it acts as if p was true \cite{sep-belief}.
 Following \citet{Kassner2021BeliefBankAM} and \citet{richardson2022breakpoint}, we take a simple, syntactic operationalization of this, namely the agent answers ``yes'' to the question ``p?'', but also note that more semantic versions could be used, e.g., the agent also answers ``yes'' to paraphrases and implications of p.

 {\bf Reducing Inconsistency:} LLMs are known to be inconsistent in their answers \cite{ettinger-2020-bert, Kassner2020NegatedAM, davison-etal-2019-commonsense,ravichander-etal-2020-systematicity, Elazar2021MeasuringAI,Subramanian2020ObtainingFI,Gu2022DoLM}, and several recent works have used constraint reasoners to identify and reduce inconsistency.
 BeliefBank used a MaxSAT solver to resolve inconsistencies between model beliefs, but required a hand-provided set of constraint rules \cite{Kassner2021BeliefBankAM}.
 ConCoRD \cite{Mitchell2022EnhancingSA} similarly used MaxSAT to ensure model answers were consistent with NLI-derived entailment constraints between them, but did not introduce additional model-believed facts and rules.
 Maieutic Prompting \cite{jung-etal-2022-maieutic} also used MaxSAT to resolve inconsistencies between facts in prompt-induced explanation chains.
-However, those chains were not validated as reflecting model-believed constraint rules, and did not support conjunction. \sysname extends these to provide a full semantic account of how answers are supported by the model's internal knowledge.
+However, those chains were not validated as reflecting model-believed constraint rules\footnote{\sysname checks whether both the statements $s_i$, and the rules ($s_i \rightarrow h$), are believed by the model via self-querying, e.g., by asking “Does $s_i \rightarrow h$?”, and also scores the strength of those beliefs.
+In maieutic prompting, the generated rules are not checked against the model, resulting in rules that the model itself may not believe, if queried about them.}, and did not support conjunction. \sysname extends these reasoning chains to provide a full semantic account of how answers are supported by the model's internal knowledge.
 Additionally, it performs joint reasoning across answer candidates and operates at a much larger scale (e.g., over 350 nodes on average for each question) and with a variety of constraint types.